Reticulated python: Characteristics

 The specimen once widely accepted as the largest-ever "accurately" measured snake, that being Colossus, a specimen kept at the Highland Park Zoo (now the Pittsburgh Zoo and Aquarium) in Pittsburgh, Pennsylvania, during the 1950s and early 1960s, with a peak reported length of 8.7 m from a measurement in November 1956, was later shown to have been substantially shorter than previously reported.
 When Colossus died on 14 April 1964, its body was deposited in the Carnegie Museum of Natural History.
 At that time, its skeleton was measured and found to be 20 ft 10 in in total length, and the length of its fresh hide was measured as 23 ft 11 in.
 The hide tends to stretch from the skinning process, thus may be longer than the snake from which it came – e.g., by roughly 20–40% or more.
 The previous reports had been constructed by combining partial measurements with estimations to compensate for "kinks", since completely straightening an extremely large live python is virtually impossible.
 Because of these issues, a 2012 journal article concluded, "Colossus was neither the longest snake nor the heaviest snake ever maintained in captivity."
 Too large to be preserved with formaldehyde and then stored in alcohol, the specimen was instead prepared as a disarticulated skeleton.
 The hide was sent to a laboratory to be tanned, but it was either lost or destroyed, and now only the skull and selected vertebrae and ribs remain in the museum's collection.
 Considerable confusion exists in the literature over whether Colossus was male or female (females tend to be larger).

-Numerous reports have been made of larger snakes, but since none of these were measured by a scientist nor any of the specimens deposited at a museum, they must be regarded as unproven and possibly erroneous.
+However, the late Neil D. Richmond, Curator of the Section of Amphibians and Reptiles at Carnegie Museum of Natural History, who skinned and skeletonized Colossus, determined at that time that Colossus was definitely male.
+Numerous reports have been made of larger snakes, but since none of these was measured by a scientist nor any of the specimens deposited at a museum, they must be regarded as unproven and possibly erroneous.
 In spite of what has been, for many years, a standing offer of a large financial reward (initially $1,000, later raised to $5,000, then $15,000 in 1978 and $50,000 in 1980) for a live, healthy snake 30 ft or longer by the New York Zoological Society (later renamed as the Wildlife Conservation Society), no attempt to claim this reward has ever been made.